andrew-ge-wu/Site/content/posts/kafka-multi-dc.md

 ***

-The multi-datacenter topic come up usually because of two reasons:
+Organizations typically consider multi-datacenter setups for two main reasons:

-* Your business now expanded into another part of the world.
+* Business expansion into different geographical regions
-* You need reliability more than pure performance (to some degree).
+* Enhanced reliability requirements that take precedence over pure performance

-When comes to multi-datacenter setup there are, in my opinion, there are three major aspects during normal operations and when disaster strikes to consider:
+When implementing a multi-datacenter setup, there are three critical aspects to consider during both normal operations and disaster scenarios:

-* Consistency: If datacenter fails, will there be data lose when switched to the other datacenter?
+* Consistency: Will data be lost if a datacenter fails and operations switch to another datacenter?
-* Availability: Will failure of one datacenter cause partitions offline? this may caused by
+* Availability: Will a datacenter failure cause partitions to go offline?
+This can happen due to:
-    * No in sync replica available.
+    * No in-sync replicas being available
-    * Zookeeper cluster cannot form a quorum and can not elect new leaders.
+    * Zookeeper cluster failing to form a quorum and elect new leaders
-    * Brokers not available.
+    * Broker unavailability
-* Performance: What is the latency and/or throughput characteristics?
+* Performance: What are the expected latency and throughput characteristics?

-This is given that the producer receives confirmation of message been written and this is highly related to consistency and performance. acks=
+These considerations are closely tied to how producers receive confirmation of message writes, which is controlled by the `acks` parameter:

-* -1/all:   All ISR reported back and acknowledged commit, slowest but consistent.
+* `-1/all`: All In-Sync Replicas (ISR) must report back and acknowledge the commit - slowest but most consistent
-* 0:        As long as broker receives it (not even committed), fastest but most likely to create inconsistency.
+* `0`: Messages are considered written as soon as the broker receives them (before commit) - fastest but least consistent
-* 1:        Whenever the leader is committed.
-Most common case to balance between speed and data security.
+* `1`: Messages are confirmed when the leader commits them - most common setting balancing speed and data security

-Before discuss into different setups, here are some heavily used abbreviations:
+Before discussing different setups, here are some key abbreviations used throughout this article:

 ```
 nr-dc:      Number of data centers